MarketSquare/robotframework-tidy/CONTRIBUTING.md

 invoke add-transformer TRANSFORMER-NAME
 ```
 It will create `TRANSFORMER-NAME.py` file in transformer directory with class stub and it will also create initial structure
-inside tests/atest/transformers directory.
-It will also add name of your transformer to `robotidy/transformers/__init__.py file` to
+inside `tests/atest/transformers` directory.
+Additionally, it will add name of your transformer to `robotidy/transformers/__init__.py file` to
 TRANSFORMERS lists.
 This list determine the order the transformers will be run.
 There are transformers that affect the others but if
-you're not sure how your transformer will work with other just leave the default order.
+you're not sure how your transformer will work with others just leave the default order.

 If you don't want to run your transformer with default ones (so it could be run only when selected with
 `--transform` or configured with ``enabled=True`) add following flag to invoke script: